donia-lab/MetaBGC/README.md

 **MetaBGC-Build** - This module builds, evaluates, and selects high-performance segmented profile Hidden Markov Models (spHMMs) for a new protein family that is commonly found in the BGC of interest.
 If the BGC of interest commonly contains proteins of one of the pre-built high-performance spHMMs, this step can be skipped.

-**MetaBGC-Identify** - This module reformats HMMER results, filters the data using spHMMs cutoffs and parses out the read IDs for each sample that passes during the filtering stage.
+**MetaBGC-Identify** - This module reformats HMMER results, filters the data using spHMMs HMMER Score cutoffs and parses out the read IDs for each sample that passes during the filtering stage.

 **MetaBGC-Quantify** - This module takes reads identified and that scored above a defined cutoff by the MetaBGC-Identify module as "biosynthetic."
 A user must then combine these biosynthetic reads into a multi-FASTA file to run de-replication and BLAST which quantifies these de-replicated reads in all samples of the entire metagenomic dataset(s).
 An abundance matrix is generated for all unique reads against all samples.